isb-cgc/readthedocs/docs/source/sections/workshop/BQ_SQL_tut_v2.rst

 	  ParticipantBarcode,
 	  SampleType
 	FROM
-	  [isb-cgc:tcga_201510_alpha.Biospecimen_data]
+	  [isb-cgc:tcga_201607_beta.Biospecimen_data]
 	WHERE
 	  Study IN ('CESC', 'HNSC')
 	  AND SampleType = 'Primary solid Tumor'

+Go ahead and cut and paste the above query directly into the New Query box, and then click on the red **Run Query** button.

-Let's suppose we want to add some biospecimen data.
+Next, let's suppose we want to add some biospecimen data.
 To do this we join the clinical and biospecimen tables.
-Note the use of JOIN - ON.
+Note the use of **JOIN ...
+ON**.

 .. code-block:: sql

 		SELECT
 		  b.ParticipantBarcode,
 		  a.SampleBarcode,
 		  a.Study,
 		  a.SampleType,
 		  a.avg_percent_tumor_cells,
 		  b.hpv_status
+		FROM (
+		  SELECT
+		    ParticipantBarcode,
+		    SampleBarcode,
+		    Study,
+		    SampleType,
+		    avg_percent_tumor_cells
 		  FROM
-	  [isb-cgc:tcga_201510_alpha.Biospecimen_data] as a
+		    [isb-cgc:tcga_201607_beta.Biospecimen_data]
+		  WHERE
+		    Study IN ('CESC',
+		      'HNSC')
+		    AND SampleType='Primary solid Tumor' ) AS a
-	JOIN
+		JOIN (
-	  [isb-cgc:tcga_201510_alpha.Clinical_data] as b
+		  SELECT
+		    ParticipantBarcode,
+		    hpv_status
+		  FROM
+		    [isb-cgc:tcga_201607_beta.Clinical_data] ) AS b
 		ON
 		  a.ParticipantBarcode = b.ParticipantBarcode
-	  AND a.Study = b.Study
-	WHERE
-	    a.Study IN ('CESC','HNSC')
-		AND a.SampleType = 'TP'
 		GROUP BY
 		  b.ParticipantBarcode,
 		  a.SampleBarcode,
 		  a.Study,
 		  a.SampleType,
 		  a.avg_percent_tumor_cells,
 		  b.hpv_status

 Another way to work with multiple tables is by using subqueries.